linode/manager/COMMANDS.md

 ## yarn

-We use Yarn for this repository (v1.21 and above), with NodeJs v10 and above.
+We use Yarn for this repository (v1.21 and above), with Node.js v10 and above.
-For NodeJs we recommend using [`nvm`](https://github.com/nvm-sh/nvm)
+For Node.js we recommend using [`nvm`](https://github.com/nvm-sh/nvm)

 ### yarn.lock